ingo/ingo.github.io/_recipes/mustard_roasted_potatoes.md

 title: Mustard-Roasted Potatoes
 ---

-Perfect as a side dish for any meal.
-These Mustard-Roasted Potatoes are a delightful twist on the classic roasted potatoes.
+These mustard-roasted potatoes are a delightful twist on the classic roasted potatoes.
 The tangy mustard adds a unique flavor that will have everyone asking for seconds.
 The recipe was first featured in the 2006 edition of Barefoot Contessa at Home.

 ### Ingredients